 Database mirroring is a crucial, high-availability technique for disaster recovery and data redundancy in SQL servers.
-You can improve fault tolerance and decrease downtime by maintaining two copies of a single database on different servers.
+By maintaining two copies of a single database on different servers, you can improve fault tolerance and decrease downtime.

 Overview: Why Is SQL Server Mirroring Required?